 These donuts are so delicious, but better yet, they are easy to make.
 In less than an hour, you’ll have warm, scrumptious donuts ready to serve your family!

 To make these donuts:

-- The oil will take awhile to heat up, so get it started while you make the dough for the donuts.
+- The oil will take a while to heat up, so get it started while you make the dough for the donuts.
 Pour enough oil into a large pot to give you about an inch of oil.
-Heat oil to 365°F, over medium-high heat.
+Heat the oil to 365°F, over medium-high heat.
 You must use a thermometer – no guesswork allowed here!
 Use a frying thermometer or a candy thermometer to ensure proper temperature.
 While the oil is heating, you can prepare the donuts (keep an eye on the oil temperature).

 - In a medium bowl, whisk together all of your dry ingredients: flour, 1/2 cup sugar, baking powder, cinnamon, ginger, nutmeg, cloves, and salt.